Is Your Site Optimized for Mobile Devices? What To DO if Your Site is Not Mobile Ready…

-Websites a few years ago DID NOT Come Standard to Work for Tablets OR Phones… it Takes Special Scripting to Make your site compatible and work Properly across different mobile platforms.
+Websites 5+ years back DID NOT Come Standard to Work for Tablets OR Phones.
+It Takes Special Scripting to Make your site compatible and work Properly across different mobile platforms.

 If Your Site is More than a Few Years Old, and Has NOT Been Updated for Mobile Devices, IT May Look All Messed UP When a Person Lands Onto Your Site Via Tablet or Phone.

 There are many websites in cyberspace to this day that are not responsive to mobile devices, which means that these businesses are missing out on an opportunity to sell their product or service to the many people that are accessing their site from a wireless device.

 Make Sure Your Site is Ready for Your Mobile Audience